krishjun/zf-docker/README.md

 1) Copy paste all files inside this directory .
 So that your project "public" directory is directly under this (zf-docker) directory .

-2) Take a dump of your existing database and put that sql file inside directory db [Delete/Remove db/test.sql ]
+2) Take a dump of your existing database and replace db/test.sql with your sql file

 3) Update database details inside docker-compose.yml
 by updating following variables